cloudmesh/cloudmesh-mpi/doc/chapters/tensorflow/tensorflow.md

 >>> exit()
 ```
 This should show a version successfully, i.e. 4.5.2.
+If no other blatant errors occurred during the script's process, it should be fine to move on.

 We will now need to ```sudo reboot``` before running the next bash script, which will download & install tensorflow from custom wheels.
 (ESTIMATED TIME: __ minutes)